 Read More: What Can Cause Loss of Eyesight?

-Cleveland’s Most Trusted Ophthalmologists
+The Most Trusted Ophthalmologists in Cleveland, OH

 Curious if PCO treatment is right for you?
 Once you’ve confirmed that posterior capsule opacification is affecting your vision, you should schedule a free consultation with the Clear Choice team.
 You may have some reservations about getting another procedure done after cataract surgery.
 But consider this, YAG laser capsulotomy is a walk-in/walk-out procedure that takes about five minutes to complete.
 Once you’re finished you’ll be able to drive home—no need to arrange rides.
-Speak with our professionals during your free consultation
+Speak with our professionals during your free consultation.

 Sources Cited